Skip to main content.

 Amsterdam’s sandy soil

-Store owner Nico Veenendaal tells Amsterdam newspaper Het Parool he believes the wooden foundation pilings underneath his store and home have been damaged due to fluctuating ground water levels as a result of the metro construction.
+Store owner Nico Veenendaal tells Amsterdam newspaper Het Parool he believes the wooden foundation pilings underneath his store and home have been damaged due to fluctuating groundwater levels as a result of the metro construction.

 Amsterdam’s sandy soil is too soft to build on, which is why the city is built on piles driven deep into the ground until they reach a solid layer of rock or compacted clay.